Benedictgr97/Customer-churn-prediction/README.md

 5. Optimal Solutions: Can an optimal package be developed to reduce customer churn?

 # File descriptions <a name="FileDescriptions"></a>
+There are 3 files above used for this project with inly 2 required if you have the right prerequisites installed

+**Teleco customer churn.ipynb** - The main script used to predict churn, test the optimal model and understand the factors that affect churn.
+**WA_Fn-UseC_-Telco-Customer-Churn.csv** The customer churn data.
+**requirements.txt** requirements file used for the above.
+Not needed if you already have the prerequisites.

 # Results <a name="Results"></a>
 # Licensing, Authors, Acknowledgements <a name="LAA"></a>